| CROSSBOW.CONF(5) | File Formats Manual (urm) | CROSSBOW.CONF(5) |

 chdir

-pathexec
+pathexec or

-, execute the subprocess in the given
+pipe, execute the subprocess in the given

 directory.